-You can guess the shape of the bay from its name - a crescent-shaped piece of California coast with a nice little town in the middle.
+You can guess the shape of Half Moon Bay from its name—a crescent-shaped piece of California coast with a nice little town in the middle.
 It's more laid back than its southern sister Santa Cruz, with a quiet ambiance and rural feel.

 Half Moon Bay weather is best in spring and fall.
 In summer, it's prone to fog and in winter, storms and high surf are likely.

-Don't Miss This: If you've only got a day, downtown Half Moon Bay is good for a leisurely stroll.
+- Don't miss this: If you've only got a day, downtown Half Moon Bay is good for a leisurely stroll.
 The five-block-long shopping area on Main Street is lined with shops, galleries, bookstores, a winery tasting room, and several restaurants.
-And don't miss the murals painted along the side streets.
+Don't miss the murals painted along the side streets.

-Beaches: Use the San Mateo County beach guide to find the best beach for you.
-Best spots for tide pooling are the Fitzgerald Marine Reserve (north) and Pescadero Beach (south).
+- Beaches: The best spots for tide pooling are the Fitzgerald Marine Reserve (north) and Pescadero Beach (south).

-A Wild Time: December through March, thousands of northern elephant seals haul out of the ocean onto the beach at Ano Nuevo, a few miles south of Half Moon Bay.
+- A wild time: December through March, thousands of northern elephant seals haul out of the ocean onto the beach at Año Nuevo, a few miles south of Half Moon Bay.
 Babies are born, males fight for dominance, adults mate, and the pups stay behind until they learn to swim well enough to take to the sea.
-Use the Ano Nuevo visitor guide to get all the particulars.

-Side Trip to Pescadero: It's just a few miles south off of CA Hwy 1, with a cute little downtown and a bakery that makes some of the best artichoke bread you'll find anywhere.
+- Side trip to Pescadero: It's just a few miles south off of California Highway 1, with a cute little downtown and a bakery that makes some of the best artichoke bread you'll find anywhere.
 The few shops in town are good for a rambling browse, too.

-Cork and Bottle Days: Several times a year, La Nebbia Wineryhas its Bottle and Cork Days.
+- Cork and Bottle Days: Several times a year, La Nebbia Winery has its Barrel to Bottle Days.
 Bring your own clean bottles (or buy some from them) and they'll fill them up with premium wine and cork them for you, for a price almost anyone can afford.
 They're on CA Hwy 92 east of Half Moon Bay and their tasting room is also open daily.

 - Mavericks Surf Contest: Any time the waves get big enough during competition season (November through March), the word goes out - and the world-class, big-wave surfers have just 24 hours to the there.